moyano83/Spring-In-Action/README.md

     prefixed with whatever base path you want, including the Spring Data REST base path, but if the base path were to change, you’d need to edit the controller’s mappings to match.
-    * Any endpoints you define in your own controllers won’t be automatically included as hyperlinks in the resources returned by Spring Data REST end- points.
+    * Any endpoints you define in your own controllers won’t be automatically included as hyperlinks in the resources returned by Spring Data REST endpoints.
 This means that clients won’t be able to discover your custom endpoints with a relation name.

 Spring Data REST includes _@RepositoryRestController_, a new annotation for annotating controller classes whose mappings